Emeritus Professor JP van Niekerk

 Dudley Cloete-Hopkins is a former special consultant to the CEO of Syfrets Ltd., he is legally trained and has a wealth of experience in the administration of trusts and estate planning and still sits as a trustee of a number of private and public trusts.
 He co-founded the SA National Arts’ Festival with Professors Guy Butler and Roy Sargeant, which he chaired for 12 years; sat on and chaired the funding panel for the performing arts and theatre music for the National Arts’ Council and recently completed two terms of office as a Council member of Artscape, one as deputy chairman.
 He is a trustee of WWF in SA and chaired the committee which purchased the Kommetjie wetlands to link up the two halves of the Table Mountain National Park; he also chaired the Ukuvuku Trust, which initiated the clearing of alien vegetation in the Western Cape.
 At UCT he represents the Irma Stern Estate on the museum committee and has chaired the Cancer Research Trust since the mid ‘80s.

-Goolam Modack is a qualified Chartered Accountant and currently the Deputy Head of the College Accounting at the University Of Cape Town.
+Goolam Modack is a qualified Chartered Accountant and currently the Head of the College Accounting at the University of Cape Town.
 He teaches financial reporting at an undergraduate and postgraduate level and has co-authored a number of financial reporting textbooks.
-Goolam is a non-executive director of companies and a member of the adjudicating panel of the annual EY Excellence in Integrated Reporting Awards.
+Goolam is also non-executive director of companies.